codingforpleasure/customized-workspace/Ubuntu/useful-resources/cnn-architectures.md

 * Smaller CNNs require less bandwidth to export a new model from the cloud to an autonomous car.

 * Smaller CNNs are more feasible to deploy on FPGAs and other hardware with limited memory.

+### How is the Compression done?

+uses `Deep Compression` which is combination of:

+1. Pruning
+2. Quantization with a code book (6 bit)
+3. Huffman encoding

 [SqueezeNet - youtube](https://youtu.be/ge_RT5wvHvY)